 ✅hang and swag light in corner

 The first thing I did was paint the built in ironing board with chalkboard paint.
 Originally I hoped to remove it but it’s recessed into the wall.
 It thought it would be fun to remove the front and create shelving but then I decided the front was useful.
 It serves as a message board and calendar reminder for all of us as we come and go.

 I don’t have a before photo but there were mini blinds over the window.
-There’s a pretty little view out there and I knew I would never, ever close them so I took them off.
+There’s a pretty view out that window and I knew I would never, ever close them so I took them off.
 Thought it would be nice to paint the window frame black- like a picture frame around the gorgeous view of the Blue Ridge mountains.